ddellacosta/automation-service/README.md

 $ cabal test --test-show-details=always --test-options '--color=always -l -p Unit'
 $ cabal test --test-show-details=always --test-options '--color=always -l -p Integration'
 ```

-## TODO

-* bug: trying to restart an automation blocks when listening on channel, have to send an interrupt message somehow
-* ensure scheduled automations are re-scheduled on restart
-* better error handling and logging
-* more, better documentation
-* add (more) HTTP client functionality to Lua API
-* improvements to HA dashboard integration
-  * provide users with list of run-able automations somehow
-  * ability to send messages
-  * links to zigbee2mqtt for devices and groups
-  * general UI/UX cleanup
-* provide Lua API for lighting DSL (`Service.MQTT.Messages.Lighting`)
-* should be able to record a scene easily based on a given group or arbitrarily specified set of devices.
-This could be an automation itself which just runs listening for the command to set scenes for any given room
-* auto-import scenes for devices
-* profile and better understand memory usage - seems like there is a very slow memory leak
-* CI build and deploy: tag build with sha vs. everything going to 'latest' (?)
-* move these todos into GH issues (?)
-* figure out how to generate Lua docs rather than writing them by hand

 ## License/Copyright